orionrobots/orionrobots.github.io/_posts/2005-04-06-round-up-of-the-challenge-on-saturday-the-2nd-april-2005.md

 The second sumo round saw Gabriel versus Dale - for some reason, Janak didn't go for driving any of the rounds.
 Again - the manoeuvrability saw D &amp; J win again.
 10 points..
 This was turning into a whitewash...

 The final sumo round was Danny versus Dale again.
-2 minutes in, Dale rammed Danny with those bumpers, and a drive wheel fell off.
+2 minutes in, Dale rammed Danny's robot with those bumpers, and a drive wheel fell off.
 Danny's vehicle was virtually useless, and Dale (a little gloatingly I may add) pushed him off.
 10 points again.

 I took one more photo of each before the drop tests started